johnnynienstedt/4S_Pitching/README.md

 # Slot+
 The deceptive effects of the pitcher's arm slot and release point.

-This is currently in the early stages of development.
+This is currently in development.
 Inspired by Max Bay's Dynamic Dead Zone, I am attempting to expand that work by quantifying the run value of pitches based solely on their movement relative to other pitches released out of the same slot - not raw movement.
-So far I have not seen any meaningful correlation to performance.
+I have also incorporated a small slot rarity factor to account for pitchers who may create deception purely via a unique arm slot.

-In the future, I will likely also attempt to quantify the value of a unique/rare arm slot, as well as the ability to hide the baseball before release.
+At this time, Slot+ holds no predictive value over raw SIERA, but does provide value on the residuals from Shape+ and Spot+.
+Unfortunately, that predictiveness is in the wrong direction, implying my model is valuing negative traits.
+I am quite confused.

 # Sequence+
 The pitcher's ability to mix and match different pitch types and locations in proper sequence.